Fran Ridge, Investigator

-A week earlier, a young man, Ronnie Austin and his girlfriend, Phyllis Bruce (both 18) had driven to Mt.
-Vernon, Illinois, to attend a drive-in movie, "The Great Escape".
-At around 11:30 PM they departed on Route 15 heading east for home, which was Wayne City.
-Phyllis had gotten angry with him, and as they drove along past the airport, Ronnie leaned over to speak to her.
+A week earlier, the young man, Ronnie Austin and his girlfriend, Phyllis Bruce (both 18) had driven to Mt.
+Vernon, Illinois, to see a drive-in movie, "The Great Escape".
+At around 11:30 p.m. they departed on Route 15 heading east for home, which was Wayne City.
+Phyllis had gotten angry with him about something, and as they drove along past the airport, Ronnie leaned over to speak to her.
 As he did this, he glanced out of the window to the south and saw a big white object moving along at treetop level, about 20-degrees above the horizon to the southwest.
 He described it as fuzzy and about the size of a washtub.
 Both witnesses watched, casually talking about the light for several minutes.

 They then turned north on the gravel road leading to Phyllis' home, which was approximately 1.5 miles away.
 The object was now on their right.
 Upon arrival, Phyllis' sister Forestine came outside to observe the thing, which was now in the southeast.
-The object appeared to move closer, so went inside, turned out the lights and watched through a window.
-After 15 minutes had passed, Ronnie decided he had better go home.
-He made a run for the car.
-As soon as he pulled away from the Bruce home, the object began to follow.
-In our interview with the boy's father (Orville) on August 12, he told us that this is what scared Ronnie, the thought that the UFO was waiting for him to be alone before it took off after him.
+The object appeared to move closer, so she went back went inside, turned out the lights and watched through a window.
+After a few minutes had passed, Ronnie decided he had better go home and made a run for the car.
+As soon as he pulled away from the Bruce home, the object began to follow him.
+In our interview with the boy's father (Orville), he told us that this is what scared Ronnie, the thought that the UFO was waiting for him to be alone before it took off after him.
 He had to head south and the object was on his left now.
 When he turned east onto another gravel road, the object suddenly shot diagonally ahead of him over a barn about a mile away, just beyond the T-road.
 The object now changed from a brilliant white to a duller or dimmer light with an orange tinge.

-At this time Ronnie's parents saw that he needed medical aid.
-They called Dr. Konarski of Fairfield and he told them what to give him.
+At this time Ronnie's parents began to see that he needed medical aid, so they called Dr. Konarski of Fairfield, and he told them what to give him.
 When the police arrived, they saw the "object", too.
 Several friends and neighbors watched this "object" and at one time Ronnie got scared and ran back into the house.
 Several buddies of Ronnie's watched an object until 4:00 in the morning.

 In all there were six witnesses of the original UFO: Ronnie, Phyllis, Orville, Ronnie's mother, Ronnie's sister Roxie, and his brother (name unknown).
 The total sighting time was 50-minutes.
 The other observers probably never saw the UFO; but probably the morning star.

-On Saturday, August 10th, after being interrogated by ASSOCIATED PRESS and FATE magazine, Ronnie was interrogated by the Air Force team.
+On Saturday, August 10th, after being interrogated by the Associated Press and FATE magazine, Ronnie was interrogated by an Air Force team.
 The team of physicists was made up of three men: Lt.
 Col. Robert J. Friend (Director of PROJECT BLUE BOOK), Captain Hector Quintanilla (later the longest-term PROJECT BLUE BOOK Director), and Sgt.
 Charles P. Sharp.

-According to our interview with Orville Austin, the boy was instructed to wash the car.
+According to our interview with Orville Austin, the boy was instructed by the team to wash the car.
 The officers then appeared to be decontaminating the inside of the automobile.
 After this was done, the car was checked for what we thought at that time was radioactivity.
-Later, I thought that it might have been a magnetic signature check, but I found that no special magnetic device is used for this...simply a magnetic compass.
+Later, I thought that it might have been a magnetic signature check, but I found that no special magnetic device is used for this...simply a magnetic compass which doesn't give any readings as were later reported. .
 The "readings" called off and remembered by the Austin family were as follows: "Six point something for the front of the car...four point something for the top of the car...."

 Orville said that his younger boy (name unknown, to this investigator) had been there during the check and would vouch for the rough figures.
-Within a half-an-hour the boy showed up and confirmed the figures without a hint.
+Within a half-an-hour the boy showed up and confirmed the figures to us without any issue.
 I was amazed.
 He even added a "two point something for the trunk area"...

-a) Readings of counts per minute average 16-30, depending on locale.
-You wouldn't get the wide difference of 6-4-2 under normal conditions and even then the readings were too low.
+a) Background radiation readings range from 16-30 cpm, or 0.05 milliroentgens depending on locale.
+You wouldn't get the wide difference of 6-4-2 under normal conditions and even then those readings were too low.

-b) Roentgens per hour would indicate a high dose-rate, something expected after a nuclear attack has subsided, etc., very high.
-I don't believe for a minute that this was the interpretation.
+b) Roentgens per hour would indicate the opposite, a high dose-rate, something expected after a nuclear attack has subsided, etc., very high.
+I didn't believe for a minute that this was the proper interpretation.

 The Orville Austin interview produced several other findings:

 b) Mr. Austin was convinced the object was something unusual...not natural.
 He saw it from the front porch.
-Mr. Austin's father told him that he would not have been afraid of it and his son told him that, something to the effect, "Oh yes you would (have been scared)...it did look horrible".
+Mr. Austin's father told him that he would not have been afraid of it and his son told him that, something to the effect, "Oh yes you would have...it did look horrible".

 d) Radio interference was confirmed by Phyllis Bruce (WAYNE COUNTY PRESS article), Mr. Austin, and the FATE reporter.
 Mr. Liss believes the area is "noisy" anyway, from his experience during the investigation he conducted.
 However, the burst of static occurred when the object made the first good pass at Ronnie, within an estimated 100'.
 This is when it zoomed toward him and swerved up over his car.
 This is where Ronnie estimated the object's size of a small automobile.